Austin Powers: International Man of Mystery

 Being frozen for thirty years causes Dr. Evil to underestimate how much ransom money he should ask for in this hilarious scene.

 International Man of Mystery takes place in 1997.
 Dr. Evil was frozen in 1967, which begs the question, how much did the price level rise over those thirty years?
-The CPI was 33.4 in 1967 and 160.5 in 1997.
-Dividing 160.5 by 33.4 yields a factor of 4.8 so if Dr. evil thought that one million dollars a lot of money in 1967 an equivalent amount in 1997 would be $4.8 million.
+The CPI (customer price index) was 33.4 in 1967 and 160.5 in 1997.
+Dividing 160.5 by 33.4 yields a factor of 4.8.
+So, if Dr. Evil thought that one million dollars was a lot of money in 1967, an equivalent amount in 1997 would have been $4.8 million.
 Dr. Evil does not let that stop him from asking for more!

 Imagine if you were cryogenically frozen in the 1960’s and revived 30 years later.
 Advances in technology, culture, and higher prices would all come as a shock.

 *Professors* After viewing this scene you can encourage students to think about demand-pull and cost-push inflation.
 In the intervening time period demand-pull inflation occurred (as a result of an increase in population) and cost-push inflation (resulting from the 1970’s oil embargos) also caused prices to rise.Available on iTunes Available on Amazon.com